ChryssaNab/ECG-Heartbeat-Classification/README.md

 ### [**Fine-tuning classifiers**](#) <a name="fine_tuning"></a>

-To employ transfer learning and conduct fine-tuning for each individual patient, execute the following command:
+To leverage transfer learning and conduct fine-tuning for each individual patient, execute the following command:

 ``` shell
 $ python3 src/main.py --state fine_tuning --pretrain_path ./output/save_<x>.pth
 ```

 In this command, the `--pretrain_path` argument indicates the model checkpoint intended for fine-tuning.
 We retain the model checkpoint from the epoch with the lowest validation loss during pre-training.
-Replace <x> with the corresponding epoch number.
+Replace \<x\> with the corresponding epoch number.

-Executing this command initiates experiments where we fine-tune the top-performing CNN produced during the pre-training phase for each patient within our curated subset.
+Executing this command initiates experiments where we fine-tune the CNN model produced during the pre-training phase for each patient within our curated subset.
 This process generates the *fine_tuning/* folder within the existing *output/* directory, comprising individual folders for each patient.
 Each patient's folder contains identical files as those described in the pre-training section.
 You can designate the output folder using the `--output_path` flag.

 ---